-- involvement of governance committees, including review and approval of post model adjustments; - completeness and accuracy of external and internal data inputs into the ECL calculations; and - accuracy and timeliness of allocation of exposures into Stage 1 and Stage 2 based on quantitative and qualitative triggers.
+- involvement of governance committees, in reviewing and approving certain forward-looking macroeconomic assumptions, including post model adjustments which reflect the unprecedented and higher uncertainty in credit outlook as a result of COVID-19; - completeness and accuracy of external and internal data inputs into the ECL calculations; and - accuracy and timeliness of allocation of exposures into Stage 1 and Stage 2 based on quantitative and qualitative triggers.

-The Group's internal experts performed an independent model validation of the ECL methodologies and assumptions.
-We reviewed the outcomes from this work as part of our assessment of the ECL estimate.
+The Group's internal experts continue to perform independent model validation of selected aspects of the Group's ECL methodologies and assumptions each year.
+We reviewed their results as part of our work.